 On May 11, 2020, the Company received a loan under the Paycheck Protection Program ("PPP") of \$122,954.
 Proceeds from the loan are used to cover qualifying expenses related to payroll, rent and utilities, during the twenty-four-week period, subsequent to the cash being received by the Organization, are eligible to be forgiven.
 The forgiveness amount allows for not more than 25% of the forgiveness to be for non-payroll items and is subject to reduction if employees are terminated or wages are reduced.
 The remaining unforgiven amount of the loan bears interest at 1% per annum and matures on May 11, 2022.
 Initial principal payments are deferred for the first six months; however, interest still accrues during this time.
 There are no collateral requirements or prepayment penalties associated with the loan.
-Interest expense for the year was \$273.
+On May 17, 2021, the loan forgiveness on the PPP Loan of \$122,954 was approved by the SBA as the proceeds were used for qualifying expenses.